-This is an organization that is specifically caters to children.
-They mostly have slightly smaller wheelchairs in their arsenal that are fit for use by a small person.
+This is an organization that specifically caters to children.
+They mostly have slightly smaller wheelchairs that for use by a small person.
 Although their name may be Wheelchairs 4 Kids, their plan is not just providing wheelchairs for America's disabled children.
 The goal they have is to give every child with mobility problems the best opportunity to live life to its fullest.
 Wheelchairs 4 Kids will aid them by providing well fitted, well-equipped wheelchairs, and also assist with ramps, home modifications, wheelchair lifts, and customized playgrounds.

 Brighter Tomorrow Grant

 The Multiple Sclerosis Foundation is offering the Brighter Tomorrow Grant.
 The grant can provide goods and services that are meant to improve the quality of life of those with disabilities.
 They offer a maximum grant award of $1,000.
 Electric wheelchairs and manual wheelchairs can be accessed through this grant.